esmero/archipelago-documentation/docs/webformsasinput.md

 **Please note that this guides features some older screenshots using earlier versions of Archipelago/Drupal Adminsitrative Theming.
 Please pardon any jumps between themes.*

-So, resuming, this is what lives under the Concept of a "Display Mode"...
+So, resuming, this is what lives under the Concept of a "Display Mode" or "View Mode"...

 ## View Mode